5pideyy/Spidey_Notes/CTF/INFOSEC/INFOSEC WRITE UP.md

 ```

 2. `/images` **Route**:
     - Accepts a POST request with a `url` parameter.

-    - Performs URL validation and parses the page for images.
+    - Validates the URL and attempts to parse images.
+Sounds secure, but...

 #### Key Steps in `/images`

 1. **Extract URL**: